emiago/sipgo/README.md

 ## Credits

-This project was based on [gosip](https://github.com/ghettovoice/gosip) by project by @ghetovoice, but started as new project to achieve best/better performance and to improve API.
+This project was influenced by [gosip](https://github.com/ghettovoice/gosip), project by @ghetovoice, but started as new project to achieve best/better performance and to improve API.
 This unfortunately required many design changes, therefore this libraries are not compatible.

 ## Support